JeroenAdam/Content-sharing-platform/README.md

 I am currently working on the frontend (multipage React app), including a submit form using React Hook Forms and PrimeReact UI component library.
 As for the backend, I'm progressing with features such as notifications, voting, favorites, and sharing.

 There is still much to be done.
 I'll continue working on the submit form, search box, search results, side panel (faceted search), navigation and user/moderator dashboard.
-I also plan to implement messaging and improve the search experience by adding auto-completion and semantic search.
+I also plan to implement note taking and a better search experience by adding auto-completion and semantic search.

 I aim to enter beta testing phase next year and I'll create an online community to gather feedback.